 The U.S. Constitution gives certain powers to Congress.
 These powers are both expressed and implied.
 Expressed powers are those powers specifically given to Congress in the United States Constitution.
 Implied powers are not specifically stated in the Constitution but come from Congress's right to make all laws "necessary" to carry out its expressed powers.
-This statement, which comes at the end of Article I, Section 8, of the Constitution, is known as the elastic clause because it "stretches" the powers of Congress.
+This statement, which comes at the end of Article I, powers.
+This statement, which comes at the end of Article 1, Section 8, of the Constitution, is known as the elastic clause because it "stretches" the powers of Congress.